 (If you’re wondering how a genuine Heuriger can even open in a city, know that Vienna has a remarkably large number of vineyards.)

 (A typical Heuriger in the outlying hills of Vienna)

-Other locations may use the Heuriger name simply to imply a certain ambience or image.
+Other locations may use the Heuriger name as marketing simply to imply a certain ambience or image.

 Setting and menu